Nishaant-Rastogi/Emotions_Recognition/README.md

 **How to use the code inside this repository**

-1. Download Audio_Song_Actors_01-24.zip and Audio_Speech_Actors_01-24.zip, unzip and merge the content of the folders (e.g. Actor_01 should include both Speech and Song) and then add it to the `features` folder.
+1. Download Audio_Song_Actors_01-24.zip and Audio_Speech_Actors_01-24.zip, unzip and merge the content of the folders (e.g. Actor_01 should include both Speech and Song).

-2. Create two empty folders, `Actor_25` and `Actor_26`, into the `features` folder.
+2. Run the VideoToWav.py script to convert video to audio wav files and then add it to the `features` folder.

-3. Run `tess_pipeline.py`: this will copy the files in the `Actor_25` and `Actor_26` folders with a usable naming convention.
-For details, read the docstrings of `tess_pipeline.py`.

-4. The Jupyter Notebook `EmotionsRecognition.ipynb` is present in the `legacy_code/data_exploration/` folder.
+3. The Jupyter Notebook `EmotionsRecognition.ipynb` is present in the `legacy_code/` folder.
 Run all the cells and the model will be created in the `model` folder

     **How to test the model created in this work**